FortressOne/fortressone.github.io/index.md

 Download and install [FortressOne](https://github.com/FortressOne/fortress-one-installer/releases/latest).

-_Note: You might get a notifcation that Windows prevented and unknown app from running.
+_You might get a notifcation that Windows prevented and unknown app from running.
 You can click 'More info' > 'Run anyway'._

 ### Linux